The scope and sequence of the SILO project seeks to articulate essential STEM knowledge and skills throughout the primary years.

 |

-design ideas through describing, drawing and modelling.”
+communicate design ideas through describing, drawing or modelling,

 |